kyma-project/kyma/tests/end-to-end/backup-restore-test/backup-restore.md

 - Remove the Namespace and all its components from the cluster.

 - Restore the Namespace and its content from the backup.
-- Verify the function contained in the restored namespace works
+- Verify if the function contained in the restored Namespace works.

 ## Usage